cmu-phil/tetrad-manual-rtd/docs/algorithms/fges-mb.md

     - or a specified mixed-data model.
   - Misspecification (for example, strong nonlinearities) can degrade performance.

-- **Local only**
-  - FgesMb is designed for **one target at a time**.
-  - If you need Markov blankets for many variables, you must run it multiple times or learn a global CPDAG.

 - **Heuristic nature**
   - Greedy search may get stuck in local optima.
   - Heuristic speedups (for example, correlation pre-screening) can trade off exactness for speed.